Krispy Kreme unveils spooky sweet treats just in time for Halloween - NewsBreak

 To sweeten the deal, Krispy Kreme also announced a special deal for the Saturdays leading up to All Hallow’s Eve.
 Get a $1 Scary Sharies Dozen with any purchase of a dozen.
 The Scary Sharies Dozen includes 11 original glazed doughnuts and one spooky sprinkle doughnut.
 Redeem in shop or online with code SCARY.

-The store also unveiled a Caramel Apple Chiller, a tart apple-flavored chiller swirled with indulgent caramel sauce.Social media challenge dares users to ‘detox’ for 25 days for $2,500
+The store also unveiled a Caramel Apple Chiller, a tart apple-flavored chiller swirled with indulgent caramel sauce.Recall issued on baby food sold at Walmart, online for high levels of arsenic

 To sweeten the deal, everyone who visits the store in costume on Oct.
 31 can receive a free doughnut.